meooow25/cfspy/README.md

 - Watch for blog links and show some basic information about the blog.
 - Watch for comment links and show the comment.
 - Watch for problem links and show some basic information about the problem.
 - Watch for submission links and show some basic information about the submission or show a snippet from the submission.
-Sharing a snippet requires line numbers, for which you may install this [userscript](https://greasyfork.org/en/scripts/403747-cf-linemaster).
+Showing a snippet requires line numbers, for which you may install this [userscript](https://greasyfork.org/en/scripts/403747-cf-linemaster).

 To answer the common question _"Is Codeforces down?"_, there is a command to ping codeforces.com.